 – Whose responsibility is it to pay for the real estate broker?

-– How long should the buyer have to inspect the property?
+– How long should the buyer be given to inspect the property?

 – Does the seller know of any defects?
 Is there a disclosure form that the lawyer recommends?
 Has a written disclosure or denial of any defects been completed?

-Your lawyer may not be able to answer some of these questions until examining many public records, including court and governmental files.
+Be aware that your lawyer may not be able to answer some of these questions before examining many public records, including court and governmental files.